CREATE ICEBERG TABLE (Snowflake as the Iceberg catalog)¶

 Note

-Before creating a table, you must create the external volume for storing the Iceberg metadata and data files.
-For instructions, see Configure an external volume for Iceberg tables.
+Before creating a table, you must create the external volume where the Iceberg metadata and data files are stored.
+For instructions, see Configure an external volume.

 See also: